equivalent/equivalent.github.io/_posts/til/2018-07-26-rails-52-credentials-tricks.md

 * Never log value of `RAILS_MASTER_KEY` anywhere (e.g. Jenkins logs, CI logs)

+##### General concern

+Yes Rails credentials are encrypted, that doesn't mean that file is non breakable if the file gets stolen.
+It's ok to store some development or test configuration there.
+But never store anything that may do harm on production (e.g. production postgres database password)

+Think!

 ### Regenerate key

 Was your master key compromised?
 You want to generate new master.key?